The Nut Job: Critical response

 Scott Bowles of USA Today gave the film one and a half stars out of four, saying, "When the story gets stale, the movie inserts a 'nuts' pun or, worse, resorts to a gas or burp joke.
 It doesn't work the first time, nor the fifth."
 Miriam Bale of The New York Times wrote, "The Nut Job features muddy-colored and often ugly animation, a plot that feels too stretched out and loaded with details to hold the attention of most children, and more flatulence jokes than anyone deserves."
 Adam Nayman of The Globe and Mail gave the film two out of four stars, saying, "Only a multilevel chase sequence involving Surly and some glowing-eyed street rats has any real kinetic excitement, and the supporting characters lack visual distinction."
 Bill Zwecker of the Chicago Sun-Times gave the film two and a half stars out of four, saying, "The bottom line: Kids may be mildly amused by The Nut Job, but adults accompanying them won't find much to capture their interest."
 Kimberley Jones of The Austin Chronicle gave the film two out of five stars, saying, "The richly hued CG animation is quite nice – a mix of hyperdetailed character work and painterly cityscapes and pastorals – and the script putters along with small but regular amusements."
-Tom Russo of The Boston Globe gave the film one and a half stars out of four, saying, "The plot doesn’t take clever turns, the visual thrills aren’t all that thrilling, and you’re ultimately left to get your heist-movie kicks elsewhere."
+Tom Russo of The Boston Globe gave the film one and a half stars out of four, saying, "The plot doesn't take clever turns, the visual thrills aren't all that thrilling, and you're ultimately left to get your heist-movie kicks elsewhere."
 Joel Arnold of NPR wrote, "Once Surly and Buddy case the joint, develop a plan, and deal with the inevitable surprises, The Nut Job could be any classic caper flick."

 Box office

-The Nut Job grossed over $64 million in North America, and over $56 million in other countries, for a worldwide total of over $120 million.
+The Nut Job grossed $64 million in North America, and over $56 million in other countries, for a worldwide total of over $120 million.
 In North America, the film opened at number three in its first weekend, with $19,423,000, behind Ride Along and Lone Survivor.
 It had the biggest opening weekend ever for an independent animated feature film.
 In its second weekend, the film stayed at number three, grossing an additional $12 million.
 In its third weekend, the film dropped to number four, grossing over $7 million, and in its fourth weekend, the film dropped to number eight, grossing over 3 million.

 Awards

-The Nut Job won the Audience Award for Best Children's Animation at the 2015 Anima: The Brussels Animation Film Festival.

 The film was nominated for Best Sound Editing – Feature Film at the 2014 Directors Guild of Canada Awards.
 Paul Hunter won for The Nut Job in the Best Editing in Animation category at the Canadian Cinema Editors Awards.

 The French ATAA awarded the film Best Dubbing Adaptation for an Animated Film for 2015.